Pei-Ling2024/pei-ling2024.github.io/_projects/8_project.md

 # Results

 <span style="font-size:24px">
 This is an on-going project.
 Preliminary results showed that the results of the arrangement task and the same-different judgment task are not highly correlated.
+We are currently working on making better categorization tasks.
 </span>

 <hr style="height:2px;background:grey">